 Shou, or Ripened Pu-Erh undergoes the same process with extended oxidation.
 Shou teas are usually extremely mellow as the tannin has vanished.

 Before a tea can be labeled Pu-Erh, it must have been aged at least six months.

 These pressed teas were originally designed for ease of transport.
 They were carried over the Himalayas by foot, to Russia by camel and Mongolia on ponies.
-During the transport, the tea would be exposed to different environmental situations so the end consumer could 'taste the journey' in the tea.
+During the transport, the tea would be exposed to different environmental situations that might affect the flavor.
+The end consumer could then 'taste the journey' in the tea.

 When brewing, it is recommended to first quickly rinse the tea with boiling water.
 This can be achieved by adding just enough boiling water to cover the leaves and then immediately pour the water off.

 The flavor of Pu-Erh is truly unique and memorable and a favorite of many.
 Our selection of Pu-Erh teas can be infused 5-20 times.
 Each infusion will create a slightly different flavor profile.